 Located in Thousand Palms east of Palm Springs, the Coachella Valley Preserve is a protected area filled with great hiking trails.
 Formed by a system of sand dunes, this 20,000-acre sanctuary is home to several species of rare wildlife and a number of palm oases.
 Even during peak hotness from June to September, the beautiful palm trees offer a canopy of shade.
 In addition to hiking trails, there are also horseback riding trails.
 Guided hikes are available from October to March.

-WHAT TO EAT IN PALM SPRINGS, CA
+WHERE TO EAT IN PALM SPRINGS, CALIFORNIA

 The experience at Farm is like being transported to the South of France.
 As soon as you enter, you will be wowed by their garden patio seating, the beautiful gardens, and impeccable floral landscaping.
 The next wow factor: their incredibly authentic menu comprising of the freshest local ingredients.
 We got the baked brie with date jam and it was to die for.
 The omelets and french toast with fruits were also great choices.